Keyboard shortcuts

 - name: Format check

-run: markspec fmt --check
+run: markspec format --check

 - name: Lint

-run: markspec lint
+run: markspec validate

 9.3 Editor integration